Nelson, British Columbia: Founding and early history

-Gold and silver were discovered in the area in 1867.
-The subsequent discovery of silver at Toad Mountain in 1886 led to a rapid expansion of the town's population, resulting in incorporation in 1897.
+In 1867, gold and silver deposits were discovered in the area.
+Additional silver deposits were discovered at Toad Mountain in 1886, leading to rapid population growth and the town's incorporation in 1897.

-To support the growing community, two railways were constructed to pass through Nelson, positioning the town as a transportation and distribution hub.
-Due to its proximity to major transportation corridors, Nelson developed into a supply center for local mining activities and soon became the region's primary transportation and distribution center.
+To support the growing community, two railways were constructed through Nelson.
+The town developed into a transportation and distribution hub.
+Its proximity to major transportation routes also made it an important supply centre for regional mining operations.